TritonDataCenter/rfd/rfd/0055/README.md

 mount list off of `rootvfs` during `vfs_list_add`.
 The `vfs.vfs_next` and `vfs.vfs_next` pointers continue to be used to maintain this list.

-As discussed above in section "Removing zone.zone_vfslist", the vfs is no longer added to the per-zone list `zone_vfslist`, but is instead added to the process's namespace.
+As discussed above in section *Removing zone.zone_vfslist*, the vfs is no longer added to the per-zone list `zone_vfslist`, but is instead added to the process's namespace.